mli/ag-docs/get_started/tabular_quick_start.rst

-Now we did a quick through about loading the data, training and inference.
-Next you can read
+Now we did a quick through about using AutoGluon for tabular prediction.
+We used two classes, ``TabularDataset`` (essentially a pandas DataFrame) to load data and ``TabularPrediction`` to train (via the ``fit`` method) and predict (via the ``predict`` method).
+You will see similar APIs for other tasks, namely a ``Dataset`` class to load data and a ``Prediction`` class to train and predict.

+In addition, AutoGluon simplifies the model training by not requiring feature engineering and specifying model hyperparameters.
+AutoGluon automatically performs these jobs when running ``fit``.
+You may worry about the resulted longer training time, AutoGluon balances the computational cost and model quality.
+You can benchmark AutoGluon’s performance on the whole dataset loaded above against your favoriate machine learning model.
+But to be fair, you also need to count the time you spend on preprocessing data and tuning your models.

+To know more about AutoGluon, next you can read

 -  the cheetsheet for a quick overview of the APIs
 -  tutorials to customize the training and inference
 -  understand how AutoGluon performs feature engineering and model ensemble.